What is a SaMoLo retrospective?

 A SaMoLo retro is a good opportunity to brainstorm what made the experience so special, and how you can apply those lessons going forward.

 SaMoLo is forward-facing and lighthearted.
 That could make it a good fit for a new team’s first retrospective together, when you’re trying things out together for the first time.

 After your first sprint or project, SaMoLo can be a fun way to think about what you’d like to keep doing, what you’ll do less of, and foster some good team vibes.

 How to run a SaMoLo retrospective in Parabol

-Facilitators can launch a SaMoLo retrospective in Parabol by selecting your team on the right and then hitting the vibrant Start New Meeting button.
+Facilitators can launch a SaMoLo retrospective in Parabol by first signing up (it’s free) and then pressing the Add New Meeting button.

 Select the SaMoLo retrospective template